Bajoel32/bajoel32/README.md

 <div align="center">

-# Srikandi: Jewellery Storefront with a RAG Consultation Assistant
+# Srikandi: Jewellery Storefront with a RAG + Gemini Consultation Assistant

 **A real storefront for Toko Emas Srikandi, a gold and jewellery shop in Palangka Raya.
 It covers the catalogue, service bookings, a private order portal and an AI assistant grounded in the shop's own knowledge base, with an eval harness to back it up.**